EeveelutionaryBiologist/AdventOfCode2024Rust/README.md

 >cargo run

-Own puzzle inputs are provided in the corresponding folders.
+Example puzzle inputs are provided in the corresponding folders (typically as puzzle_input.txt).
+However, for the real input, an account on https://adventofcode.com/ will be required.
+Navigate to https://adventofcode.com/2024 for a list of the exercises solved here.

+### Currently missing

+- Day 17 Part 2
+- Day 21 Part 2
+- Day 24
+- Day 25